Log a job

 Log through Tapi as an emergency and include photos.
 An after-hours plumber can be dispatched if needed.

-A complete loss of hot water is generally treated as an urgent matter, particularly in winter or for households with young children or medical needs.
+A complete loss of hot water is generally treated as urgent, particularly in winter or for households with young children or medical needs.
 Log it through Tapi and indicate that there is no hot water at all.

-Before logging, check the hot water system itself.
-Electric systems have a thermostat and a circuit breaker at the switchboard.
+Before logging, check the hot water system.
+Electric systems have a circuit breaker at the switchboard.
 Gas systems have a pilot light that may have gone out.
-Tapi can walk you through some basic checks when you log the job.
 If in doubt, log it and let the trade assess.

 A blocked toilet where there is a second bathroom available is not classified as an emergency but will be attended promptly during business hours.
 If it is the only toilet in the property, it is treated as urgent.

 Try a plunger.
-A cup plunger placed firmly over the drain and pushed slowly can clear most minor blockages.
+Place firmly over the drain and push slowly.
 Do not flush repeatedly as this can cause overflow.

-Check what caused the blockage if you know.
+Check what caused the blockage.
 Wipes, sanitary items and paper towels are common causes and are a tenant responsibility to rectify.

-If the blockage is beyond a plunger, log through Tapi.
-Indicate whether it is the only toilet in the property so urgency can be assessed correctly.
+If the blockage is beyond a plunger, log through Tapi and indicate whether it is the only toilet in the property.

 A suspected gas leak is a life safety emergency.
 Do not use this page first.
 Act immediately.